whyboris/utilitarianism.net/README.md

 npm run build
 ```

-The `/public` folder now contains all the static files needed: zip them up, upload to your webhost, and unzip -- you're _done_ 🤩
+The `/public` folder now contains all the static files.
+The `/dist` folder now has the zip of them all: upload to your webhost, unzip, and you are _done_ 🤩

 For more details see [archive/README.md](archive/README.md#building)